This tutorial explains how to configure Network Folder Forwarding on a Lexmark MFP.

 How to set up network folder forwarding

-Open your preferred web browser and in the URL, enter the IP Address of your Lexmark MFP.
+Open your preferred web browser and enter the IP Address of your Lexmark MFP in the URL.
 This will take you to the Embedded Web Server.

-Select the Shortcuts option and then click the Add Shortcut button:
+Select Shortcuts and then click the Add Shortcut button:

 Change the Shortcut Type to Network Folder: